 The skin discoloration doesn’t do any kind of physical harm, but you might feel self-conscious.

-If you notice these symptoms of melasma, visit us at Ambrosia Clinics and we will do our best in making sure that your melasma can be kept a check on.
+If you notice these symptoms of melasma, visit us at Ambrosia Clinic and we will do our best in making sure that your melasma can be kept a check on.

 Management of Melasma: